Updated April 22, 2020 at 8:50 a.m.

 - BBBSOK staff members are working from their individual homes.

-- Active matches of Bigs and Littles are encouraged to connect through FaceTime, video chat, texts, emails, etc. rather than in person until April 6, before which time we will reevaluate.
+- Active matches of Bigs and Littles are not meeting in person, but are encouraged to connect through FaceTime, video chat, texts, emails, etc.

-- All BBBSOK agency events scheduled before April 6 have been rescheduled for a later date.
+All BBBSOK agency events have been rescheduled for a later date.

 Operations will continue as usual.
 Call (405) 523-3000 Monday mornings at 8am.